simCecca/cytoscape-blink/README.md

 # usage

-This is a core feature and can therefore be used directly from the cytoscape object the method to call is called blink and takes the following parameters
+This is a core feature and can therefore be used directly from the cytoscape object;
+The method to call is called blink and takes the following parameters

 ```
 elements: Array<string>; // id of the nodes and edges to blink